snowmerak/indexer/README.md

 indexer new
 ```

 Then indexer makes a new index file(`config.yaml`) in the project directory.
+You must edit the `config.yaml` file to set the environment variables.

 And initialize the database and index the project: